 A compressor tank check valve is a one-way or a non-passing valve.
 In other words, whatever is in the line that the check valve is installed in, can only flow through the check valve in one direction.

-Please see the photo below that shows the typical location of a compressor tank check valve.
+A typical location of a compressor tank check valve is shown in the photo.
 The description as to what they do and why they are important follows the photo.

 The red captions in the photo identify the line from the compressor head to the tank, the line from the fitting out to the unloader valve, and the approximate location of the check valve.

 As the compressor is running, as air is being compressed, it flows from the pump head down into the tank through the tank check valve.
 Since the check valve is a one way valve, once compressed air gets into the compressor tank, in theory, the only way it should get back out, is via the discharge coupler into which you connect your air hose.

 Upstream from the tank check valve, and typically in the same fitting, is an air line that runs over to the pressure switch and to the unloader valve.

 When the compressor stops after reaching cut out pressure, as the pressure switch trips to cut power to the compressor motor, it commonly also toggles the unloader valve to open.